 The goal of the research is to figure out:

-1. How your brand compare to competitors
+1. How your brand compares to competitors

 2. Where you can enhance your brand efforts